 - Dramatic Timpani: Heard briefly at the end of "The Width of a Circle" and the intro to "The Supermen".

-- Early Installment Weirdness: To the Heavy Metal genre as a whole.
-Its sound is far tamer than most modern entries in the genre, and most songs on the album seem closer to folk rock or hard rock than actual metal.
+- Early Installment Weirdness: Its sound is far tamer than most modern entries in the Heavy Metal genre, and most songs on the album seem closer to folk rock or hard rock than actual metal.
 Perhaps the most recognizably "metal" track on the album (by modern standards anyway) is the opener, "The Width of a Circle", and even then it's pretty light compared to its successors.
-Still, for 1970 it was heady stuff.

 - Eldritch Abomination: Featured in the Title Track, "The Width of a Circle" and "The Supermen".